jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/5-Control/5-1-Control-Trajectory-Tracking/README.md

 * ✅ Initialise a PID controller instance;
 * ✅ Compute the PID error terms for the given cross-track error;
 * ✅ Evaluate the expression of the PID controller using the updated terms;
 * ✅ Create a function to update / modify the time-delta variable.
+* ✅ Compile and run the programme to verify the ego-vehicle is stationary (controller not yet implemented).

 ### Use PID Controller for Vehicle Throttle ([`main.cpp`]())
 * ⬜️ TODO.